Swede-maker/paternoster-filament-storage/README.md

 cp paternoster.db paternoster.db.backup   # optional but recommended
 git pull
-pnpm install                              # auto-rebuilds the SQLite module pnpm build pnpm start                                # or restart your service
+pnpm install                              # auto-rebuilds the SQLite module pnpm approve-builds                       # If you get error "ERR_PNPM_IGNORED_BUILDS] Ignored build scripts: better-sqlite3" then arrow to "better-sqlite3" and space to mark and then enter and y.
+And do pnpm install again in case. pnpm build pnpm start                                # or restart your service
 ```